 Local code enforcement

 Wyoming is largely rural, and code enforcement varies enormously by location.
 Larger municipalities such as Cheyenne, Casper, Laramie, and Gillette may have building or housing codes and an office that inspects unsafe conditions, while many smaller towns and unincorporated county areas have little or no rental inspection.
-Where code enforcement exists, a written complaint can produce an inspection and an official order to the landlord, which is strong evidence in any later dispute.
-Call your city or county offices to learn what applies where you live — do not assume a uniform statewide standard.
+Where code enforcement exists, a written complaint can produce an inspection and an official order to the landlord — strong evidence of the “reasonable cause supported by evidence” the Act requires, and strong evidence in any later dispute.
+Call your city or county offices to learn what applies where you live; do not assume a uniform statewide standard.

 Forcing repairs of essential services

-• Document everything — photos, video, dates, temperatures, and any health effects.
+Document everything — photos, video, dates, indoor temperatures, and any health effects.

 Frequently asked questions